 The first step in an ESG journey is often a materiality assessment, or an evaluation of what factors within ESG have, or will have, the biggest impact on your business from both a risk and opportunity perspective.
 From there, you can develop a strategy and goals.
 For example at WeSpire, our most material emissions impact is the energy consumed at the data center from the usage of our product.
 Which means that it is very important to us that our supplier has made a commitment to renewable energy.
 Another highly material factor is diversity, given the tech industries generally weak track record for gender and racial diversity.
 A third highly material factor is privacy and data security.

 Nearest and dearest to my heart is the connection between ESG, innovation and your people.
 When you start down this journey, some of the steps won’t be that difficult.
 But eventually, you will need, or want, to rethink some fundamental aspects of your business.
 Your own employees are your secret weapon.
 By getting them actively involved in your ESG efforts, it’s like giving them a new set of glasses to see the world through.
 What problems they solve, or solutions they invent, as a result will not only amaze you but make you a better, stronger business.
+Using ESG Reporting Software can be an effective way to demonstrate to internal and external stakeholders the impact your ESG programs are having on your culture, your people, your communities, and our planet.

 Back to blog